urso-run/urso/README.md

       - arm64
 ```

-*Relative `rootDir` paths are expanded against the user’s home directory.*
+*Configuration no longer includes `rootDir`; runners are always placed in `runners/` relative to the Urso home directory.*

 ### Validation Rules